Swapnil0115/SpareMachine_Tekton/README.md

 <h2 align="center">GitHub branch protection rules Setup</h2>

 To Do:
+1. setup .gitignore to avoid github secret token passing into repo along with other unwanted files.
-To ensure that all changes go through Tekton before merging to main, setup GitHub branch protection rules and a Tekton-based CI workflow that reports status checks to GitHub.
+2. To ensure that all changes go through Tekton before merging to main, setup GitHub branch protection rules and a Tekton-based CI workflow that reports status checks to GitHub.